-CE Because the rest of the house has a contemporary feel, the homeowners wanted this room to feel a bit more elegant and luxurious.
-The ensuite renovation was actually done a year before we tackled the master bedroom.
-When designing this space, I knew I needed to create fl ow and consistency between both the master bedroom and ensuite.
+The overall design was inspired by the rest of the house has a contemporary feel, the homeowners wanted this room to feel a bit more elegant and luxurious.
+The ensuite renovation in this bungalow re-design was actually done a year before we tackled the master bedroom.
+When designing this space, I knew I needed to create flow and consistency between both the master bedroom and ensuite.
 The master ensuite’s white color palette is repeated in the bedroom and we added blue accents.
 The fabric we used for the window treatments in the ensuite actually has touches of blue throughout and became another element that tied the two spaces together by repeating the fabric on one of the pillows for the bed.

 Before you consider buying another dresser or designing a closet, do an inventory of what you own.
 When designing a closet, I ask homeowners to fill out a checklist indicating the number of specific pieces they own.
 For example, how many suits, pants, or dresses do they own?
 How many pieces are hung and how many things are folded in drawers?
 After they complete this exercise, they usually tell me that they ended up sorting and purging many of their existing items thereby leaving us with more room to work with!
 The same exercise can be done in your bathroom.
 When designing a custom vanity, decide what the function of each drawer and cupboard will be.
 Organize it in a way that you will have storage and easy access to all of the items you need regularly.
 This will keep your countertops clear and tidy.